-The trend of improving day rates for offshore drilling is expected to continue in 2020.
-The increase to day rates is due to the growth in offshore spending in Brazil and similar markets.
+The trend of improving day rates for offshore drilling is expected to continue in 2021.
+The increase today rates is due to the growth in offshore spending in Brazil and similar markets.

 Impact From Drone Strikes

 Drone strikes are a real threat to drilling being completed on land.
 In areas that have experienced drone strikes, drilling has become a greater risk to everyone involved in the operations.
-Saudi Arabia was attacked by drone strikes in September, so these attacks have made many people reconsider the efficacy behind offshore drilling in the upcoming years.
+Drone strikes attacked Saudi Arabia in September, so these attacks have made many people reconsider the efficacy of offshore drilling in the upcoming years.

 No Repricing of Current Assets

 The price of current assets involved in offshore drilling is expected to remain the same until 2021.
 According to Seeking Alpha, there won’t be any major repricing in the upcoming year.
 This does not mean that there won’t be major negotiations being conducted in the industry.
 However, the industry prognosis indicates that there are going to be few changes to the number of actual rigs in commission, so activities will be centered around those with the money to make decisions about where to drill.
 Seeking Alpha speculates that the financiers are having their own challenges putting money together.
 There is also an issue with many of the drillers handling their current levels of debt.

 Offshore Drilling Industry Stats and Growth Projections in 2021

 Knowing statistics about offshore drilling is interesting because you see how each stat reflects stock prices.
 The industry experiences plenty of radical change to make recalling these facts interesting to many of the people in your social circles.
 Many of these statistics are worth sharing with your colleagues, but some of them might be worth keeping to yourself to see how your investments pan out in the next year.